-JUSTICE IN A PLURALISTIC SOCIETY INST 270
+INST 270 JUSTICE IN A PLURALISTIC SOCIETY 3

 This interdisciplinary course uses both biblical and philosophical frameworks to examine the complexities of social justice in a pluralistic society.
 The focus is on the United States, with connections to the global community.
 Principles of social justice are used to explore issues of race, gender and class. emphasis is placed on the student understanding her/his own identity and life situation, including what values, attitudes and knowledge have shaped her/his own worldview.
 Attention is given to students developing skills in interacting with people from diverse groups and in bringing about social justice in the larger society.
+Satisifies the general education requirement for Commitment to Justice/Doing Justice.